Fast Bosonic Control via Multiphoton Qubit-Oscillator Interactions: Preliminaries

 In this sense, the total oscillator Hilbert space is segmented into a direct sum of these subspaces,

 Note that two oscillator states, $\ket{\psi_{k_1}}$ and $\ket{\psi_{k_2}}$, possessing exclusive Fock support on $\mathcal{H}_{k_1,n}$ and $\mathcal{H}_{k_2,n}$ ($k_1\neq k_2$), respectively, are orthogonal.
-This orthogonality enables the detection and correction of photon losses using rotationally-symmetric bosonic codes \cite{Grimsmo_RotSymm_BosonicQEC_2020}.
-Although GKP codes are by definition translationally-invariant, GKP qubit states also posses a two-fold rotational symmetry and, thus, one of the two codewords belongs to $\mathcal{H}_{0,2},$ while the other belongs to $\mathcal{H}_{1,2}$ \cite{Gottesman_EncQubOsc_2001,Royer_EncodMultimodeGrid_2022}.
+This orthogonality enables the detection and correction of photon losses using rotationally symmetric bosonic codes \cite{Grimsmo_RotSymm_BosonicQEC_2020}.
+Although GKP codes are by definition translationally-invariant, GKP qubit states also posses a two-fold rotational symmetry and both codewords belong to $\mathcal{H}_{0,2}$ \cite{Gottesman_EncQubOsc_2001,Royer_EncodMultimodeGrid_2022}.
 This is because every state possessing $n$-fold rotational symmetry must belong to $\mathcal{H}_{k,n}$ for some $k$.
 Other codes that possess $n$-fold rotational symmetry include cat codes \cite{Cochrane_CatCode_1999,Bergmann_QECMultiCompCat_2016} and binomial codes \cite{Michael_BinomialCode_2016}.
 For example, the two-component and four-component cat codes are invariant under $\pi$ (two-fold) and $\pi/2$ (four-fold) rotations, respectively.

 This segmentation of the Hilbert space based on rotational symmetry (equivalently, exclusive support on $n$-photon multiples) is straightforwardly extendable to multiple oscillators.
 In the case of a simple concatenation of two oscillators, the two-oscillator Hilbert space can be expressed as